senusen/Dino-Bot-TOS-Privacy-Policy/README.md

-# Discord Bot Terms of Service and Privacy Policy
+# Dino Bot Terms of Service and Privacy Policy

 ## Terms of Service